matsim-org/pt2matsim/README.md

 with the following arguments:

     [0] hafasFolder
     [1] outputCoordinateSystem.
 Use "WGS84" for no transformation.
-EPGS:* codes are supported.
+EPSG:* codes are supported.
     [2] outputScheduleFile
     [3] outputVehicleFile